laravel/docs/queries.md

     $email = DB::table('users')->where('name', 'John')->value('email');

-To retrieve a single row by its ID, use the `find` method:
+To retrieve a single row by its `id` column value, use the `find` method:

     $user = DB::table('users')->find(3);